katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

-The whole thing has more than 2000 lines, so I just copied the part that confirms that schedinit is called before running the actual code, and on schedinit the typelinksinit will be called, that will initialized the types map.
+The whole thing has more than 2000 lines, so I just copied the part that confirms that schedinit is called before running the actual code, and on schedinit the typelinksinit will be called, that will initialize the types map.

 Sorry, got pretty far from the objective, lets go back to the type system hacking fun.
 Lets start the copying fun, just like the reflect package does,